You are here

 Yes.
 However, the unit executive officer or institute director determines whether sufficient departmental or unit resources are available to support acceptance of any sponsored research award involving emeritus or retired faculty members as PIs.
 The rate of pay that the university may charge a sponsor for a retired faculty member is limited and may be subject to conditions imposed by the retiree’s retirement plan.

-No. Students may not serve as either a Principal Investigator or Co-Investigator.
+No. Students may not serve as either a Principal Investigator or Co-Principal Investigator.
 In the event a graduate fellowship is awarded as a grant, the Dean of the Graduate College, the Dean’s designee, or the student’s faculty advisor shall be designated as the Principal Investigator.
 Even if a sponsor requires that the student’s name be listed as Principal Investigator externally, the university still will not permit the student to serve as PI internally.

 Can a Cooperative Extension Specialist serve as a Principal Investigator?